Defending Against DWI And Traffic Violation Charges

 Building A Defense Against DWI Charges

-In Virginia, the legal limit for driving is a blood alcohol concentration (BAC) of .08, meaning if your BAC is measured at .08 or higher, you will be charged with DWI.
+In Virginia, the legal limit for driving is a blood alcohol content (BAC) of .08, meaning if your BAC is measured at .08 or higher, you will be charged with DWI.
 Driving while under the influence of drugs, including legally prescribed drugs, is also prohibited and may result in DWI charges.
 These charges are serious.
 In addition to fines and the possibility of jail time, your license will be automatically suspended for seven days if you are arrested for suspicion of DWI, and will be suspended for one year upon conviction.
+If you refuse a breath or blood alcohol test, you may also face license suspension due to our state’s implied consent laws.

 Do not assume that just because your BAC was over the legal limit that you will be found guilty.
 I know how to build an effective defense against DWI charges.
 I will examine whether your constitutional rights were violated, whether your BAC was properly measured and whether the police even had probable cause to make a traffic stop in the first place.
 If I cannot get your charges dismissed, I will do everything I can to have them reduced so that you can continue to get to work and use your vehicle for other essential life activities.